Tina Gremel, PhD, is the principal investigator.

 Christian Cazares is a 2nd year Neurosciences graduate student at UC San Diego.
 A native from Mexicali, Baja California, Mexico, Christian spends his time outside of the lab playing video-games, watching sports, and putting together events for Colors of the Brain.
 Check out his personal website, and reach him at Twitter.
 Cal alumnus.
 Go Bears.

-Chloe Shields is a first year graduate student in UCSD Psychology’s Cognitive and Behavioral Neuroscience program.
-In 2015 she earned her B.A. in Psychology from Linfield College, where her senior thesis investigated the effects of stress on morphine reward.
-Before coming to UCSD, she worked for two years in Dr. Chris Cunningham’s lab at Oregon Health & Science University researching alcohol-seeking in mice.
-She is excited to join the Gremel lab’s work on decision-making, particularly as it pertains to addiction.
-In her spare time Chloe enjoys making food, attempting to play various instruments, and talking about personal finance with anyone who will listen.
+Chloe Shields is a third year graduate student in UCSD Psychology’s Cognitive and Behavioral Neuroscience program.
+Her graduate work is currently focused on how alcohol changes the influence of environmental cues on behavior.
+Before joining Dr. Gremel’s lab, she worked for two years in Dr. Chris Cunningham’s lab at Oregon Health & Science University researching alcohol-seeking in mice.
+She earned her B.A. in Psychology from Linfield College in 2015.
+In her spare time, Chloe enjoys making food and talking about personal finance with anyone who will listen.

-Emily Baltz is a lab assistant working on incentive learning and other projects in the lab.
+Emily Baltz is a 3rd year Neurosciences PhD student (matriculated 2018) working on cortico-basal ganglia-thalamic interactions controlling decision-making and actions.
 Emily completed her B.S. at University of Illinois at Urbana-Champaign where she worked in the Stubbs Lab mapping the expression of various isoforms of AUTS2 in developing mouse brains.
-She occupies her time outside the lab reading, hiking, and eating.
+She occupies her time outside the lab reading, hiking, and volunteering.
 You can find her on Twitter and LinkedIn.

 Anja Higgins (NGP rotation)